 When: Thursday at 3 pm Kaleidoscope Canopy

-Diversity and Inclusion Talk in Conjunction with HSC:
+Diversity and Inclusion Talk in Conjunction:

 Join us for an inspiring evening around the fire where young voices come together to explore what makes us unique and what connects us all.
 In this warm, welcoming space, we’ll share stories, reflect on our identities, and celebrate the diverse backgrounds, cultures and experiences that shape who we are.